Simon Japangardi Fisher

 jeff [at] pawmedia.com.au

 Jeff joined PAW Media in July 2012.
 He has worked in mainstream television documentary production for over twenty years as a producer, director, writer, editor and Director of Photography.
-As video producer, Jeff works closely with PAW Media's video staff to facilitate the creation of programs for education, community use and prime-time national TV broadcast.
+He became General Manager in 2017.

 joel [at] pawmedia.com.au